openkfw/TruBudget/doc/adr/0009-migration-model.md

 For items of type `Event` the dataVersion is only checked when performing a read requests.
 When performing a write/publish request to streams containing items from type `Event` no check is performed.

 ### Subject for change
 Before the upcoming release we want to unify the dataformats.
 More precisly the plan is to get rid of the `HEX` dataformat and only use `JSON`.
 Hence, we have to introduce a breaking change regarding in our items of type `Ressource`.
-Items created by a node running the new version of Trubudget will be in `JSON` and can't be read by Nodes running an older version of EEPPortal (which is expecting `HEX`).
+Items created by a node running the new version of Trubudget will be in `JSON` and can't be read by Nodes running an older version of EEP-Portal (which is expecting `HEX`).

 For changing the dataformat in the current case there is no technical solution, how to gracefully migrate.
 Hence, we will do it on an organisational level (updating all versions simultanously).

-But for future updates we want to be better prepared handling version conflicts between different distributed nodes in a EEPPortal network.
+But for future updates we want to be better prepared handling version conflicts between different distributed nodes in a EEP-Portal network.

 ### Options
 In general we need to distinguish on how data is read from the stream.